April 13, 2014

 We already find ourselves to be before Great Week and the cosmo-salvific feast of Pascha.
 Today is Palm Sunday, in which we celebrate the palm-bearing entrance of our Lord into the Holy City.
 The spiritual fight of all those who struggled during the period of Holy and Great Lent has reached its climax.
 Hearts are in a hurry to find themselves before the Crucified Lord, to worship Him and express to Him hymns and glorify His Resurrection from the dead.

-I communicate with you today to wish you wholeheartedly, to finish with joy the sacred fight and enjoy the Paschal joy and gladness.
+I communicate with you today to wish you wholeheartedly, that you finish with joy the sacred fight and enjoy the Paschal joy and gladness.

 For this reason I desire to draw your attention to certain issues, which we must know about and put into practice as faithful children of our Holy Orthodox Church.